A List of Highest Calorie Vegetarian Fats

-Backpacking long distances in mountainous terrain can burn up to 5,000 calories per day.
-Because fat provides the highest source of calories by weight, hikers need to consume a higher amount of fat to account for lost calories.
-Besides providing energy, fats are vital for insulating your body, supporting immunity and brain health.
-They are also necessary for vitamin absorption, acting as carriers for fat-soluble vitamins (A, D, E, and K).
+For long-distance backpackers, the importance of consuming high-calorie vegetarian fats cannot be overstated.
+You can burn up to 5,000 calories daily when you’re backpacking in mountainous terrain.
+Because fat provides the highest source of calories by weight, hikers should consume more fat to account for lost calories.
+But it’s not just about energy.
+Fats also play a vital role in insulating your body, supporting immunity and brain health, and aiding in the absorption of vitamins you get from food.
+They even act as carriers for fat-soluble vitamins (A, D, E, and K).

-If you are planning food for a long-distance hike, we suggest adding fat (oil, nuts/seeds) to all of your trail meals.
+When planning food for a long-distance hiking trip, we suggest boosting calories to your trail meals by adding fats (oil, nuts/seeds).
 Focus predominately on healthier plant-based fats (unsaturated) such as olive oil to maintain cardiovascular health.
 Although tropical oils (palm, coconut, and cocoa butter) are plant-based fats, they are high in saturated fat.
-There is controversy regarding whether or not saturated fats from plants have the same harmful effect on the heart as the saturated fat found in animal products.
+There is controversy regarding whether or not saturated fats from plants have the same harmful effects on the heart as those found in animal products.
 We advise you to use these in moderation.
-Here is a list of fats to use to increase your daily calorie requirements.
+Here is a list of fats to increase your daily calorie requirements.

 High-Fat Foods Sorted by Total Calories